beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

 # 6. Cross Cutting Requirements
 ## 6.1 Security Considerations
+- Some BPPs may have security concerts like SSL injection

 # 7. Data Model
 The proposed design of this feature is as follows.